 Did Matt Cooke slice Erik Karlsson’s Achilles tendon on purpose?
 The debate has been ongoing, all over social media, since the hit took place.
-Many fans who have Cooke’s dirty reputation etched in their minds’ think Cooke returned to his “bad boy” ways to deliver a blow to Karlsson that is crushing to the Ottawa Senators in many ways.
-There are Penguins faithful out there who believe the incident was totally accidentally.
+Many fans who have Cooke’s dirty reputation etched in their minds’ think Cooke returned to his “bad boy” ways and delivered a blow to Karlsson that is crushing to the Ottawa Senators in many ways.
+A number of Pittsburgh Penguins’ faithful believe the incident was an accident.

 Senator’s Head Coach Paul Maclean was asked about the unfortunate incident.
-In his post-game comments, Maclean was not convincingly acquitting Cooke of the charges pressed against him.
-He too, seemed reminded of the Cooke who has been suspended time and time again by the NHL.
+In his post-game comments, Maclean didn’t convincingly acquit Cooke of the charges pressed against him.
+Maclean seemed reminded of the Cooke who’s been suspended time and time again by the NHL.

 “The injury to Erik, it’s unfortunate that it happens on a nothing play that could’ve potentially been whistled down,” said Maclean.
 “We all know who’s involved in it and that’s just the way it is.
 Injuries are a part of the game.
 We’re going to have to move forward.”

 When asked whether Maclean thought Cooke acted purposely, Maclean stated, “That’s not up to me to decide.”

 The Senators have seemed to hit their breaking point with all of their injuries this season.
 General Manager Bryan Murray was visibly upset after the game.
 He is one person who is certain Cooke’s actions were dirty.

 “It’s Matt Cooke,” said Murray.
 “What else should I say?
 Watch the replay.”